10 UK Beauty Influencers for Top Marketing Campaigns

 Influencers earn a commission for every sale made through their unique affiliate links.
 This method allows influencers to generate passive income while promoting products they genuinely use and love.

-• Popular affiliate programs include those from beauty retailers like Sephora, Amazon, or individual beauty brands.
+Popular affiliate programs include those from beauty retailers such as Sephora, Amazon, and individual beauty brands.

 These are long-term partnerships between brands and influencers.
 Here, an influencer may help develop products or act as a brand ambassador.
 These collaborations often include creating limited-edition product lines or being the face of a marketing campaign.
 They are for influencers who deeply align with a brand and are typically only formed after successful short-term collaborations.